 Still more to see!
 The Rose City Classic hosts great AKC agility trials on Thursday through Sunday.
 Getting to watch some of the fastest canine athletes in the US is fun for the whole family.

 The Rose City Classic supports AKC obedience and offers a premier venue for competition at all levels.
-This year, with the active particpation of Portland Dog Obedience Club, we’re pleased to host two obedience trials on both weekend days (4 in all).
+This year we are pleased to host two obedience trials on both weekend days (4 in all).
 Come watch some of the best trained dogs in America do what they love best!
 Whether your dog competes in dog sports or simply shares your home, they’ll benefit tremendously from basic obedience training.
 Training and competing in obedience build a lifetime bond between dog and owner.
 That’s why we think that obedience is so important and that’s why we have given it such a prominent position in our show.

 AKC Rally® is a fun family sport.
 It’s a perfect starting point for newcomers to canine sports.
 Rally provides a challenging introduction to all AKC Companion Events as well as a perfect venue for dogs and handlers to strengthen their skills.
 Rally is fun for dogs and owners alike, and serves as a link between non-competitive events and competitive dog sports such as obedience and agility, and the AKC Canine Good Citizen® Test.
 In Rally, unlimited communication from the handler to the dog is encouraged.
 Stop by the obedience rings and watch Rally and obedience.